 First Series $50 Note

-The 1935 $50 note, which was printed by Canadian Bank Note Company Ltd., features a portrait of Prince Albert, Duke of York, second son of King George V and Queen Mary.
+The $50 note carries a portrait of Prince Albert, Duke of York, second son of King George V and Queen Mary.
+He was the future King George VI.
+The back vignette is the allegory “Radio.”

 First Series $100 Note

-Printed by Canadian Bank Note Company Ltd., the $100 note carries a portrait of Prince Henry, Duke of Gloucester, third son of King George V and Queen Mary.
+The $100 note carries a portrait of Prince Henry, Duke of Gloucester, third son of King George V and Queen Mary.
+The vignette on the back is an allegory of industry.

 First Series $500 Note